a-fabregas/Aldo-Fabregas/index.md

 # Education
 * Ph.D.
 Industrial and Management Systems Engineering, University of South Florida, 2012<br>
   Dissertation title: Location and Capacity Modeling of Network Multimodal Interchanges<br>
-•	M.S.
+* M.S.
 Industrial Engineering, Universidad del Norte, Barranquilla-Colombia, 2003 <br>
   Thesis title: Simulation-Based Optimization of Discrete Models Using Reinforcement Learning <br>
-•	B.S.
+* B.S.
 Industrial Engineering, Universidad del Norte, Barranquilla-Colombia, 2000 <br>

 # Areas of Interest

 # Software
+* MBSE (SysML/UML): MagicDraw is my goto application.
+I have developed plug-ins in Java for MD , integrated with Matlab and Modelica.

 ###
 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for